 Well, I have a toddler, and so you can imagine how much I dislike eating in a restaurant.
 But, when you’re moving across the country, or even just across a few states, it’s really hard to avoid eating out.

-And as my big children started to eat more, and my total at Chick-Fil-a went from $25 to $35 to feed my family, I knew that eating out constantly while moving and waiting for our house would not be the best option.
-Not financially nor for my mental well-being.
+And as my older children started to eat more, and my total at Chick-Fil-a went from $25 to $35 to feed my family, I knew that eating out constantly while moving and waiting for our house would not be the best option, not financially nor for my mental well-being.

-So I put together some ideas on how to save $$$ on food while PCSing.
+So I put together some ideas on saving money on food while PCSing.

 • Travel with your Instant Pot.
 Don’t have one?
 Ok.
 Pre-move ….
 Buy one!